 THE FIRST EVENT IN 2013

-The first Bike Shed show featured around 70 bikes across 2 arches in Shoreditch.
+The first Bike Shed show featured 55 curated custom bikes from as far as Thailand, Portugal and the US, displayed across 2 arches in Shoreditch.
 It attracted 3,000 visitors – not just to see the custom bikes, but to enjoy art, photography, curated retailers and great food & hospitality.
-There was even a barbershop, adding to the sense of lifestyle and theatre.
+There was even a barbershop and tattoo pop-up, adding to the sense of lifestyle and theatre.

 Ten shows later, the Bike Shed London Show at Tobacco Dock welcomed 18,000 people through it’s doors to see over 270 curated custom motorcycles, with 500 exhibitors, adding live music, a cinema and tattoo artists to this now world famous, world-class event.